MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-hadr-design.md

 High-availability needs are addressed by building redundancy into the management group for the Operations Manager operational and data warehouse databases, the gateway and management servers, and specific workloads.
 These workloads include network device monitoring, cross-platform monitoring, and management group-specific workloads that were previously managed by the Root Management Server.

 The multiple servers, single management group configuration can make use of SQL Server 2014 or SQL Server 2016 Always On for providing high availability and service continuity of the Operations Manager databases.
-Management server fault-tolerance is provided by having at least two management servers and making use of resource pools for monitoring UNIX servers, Linux servers, and network devices.
+Management server fault-tolerance is provided by having at least two management servers and using resource pools for monitoring UNIX servers, Linux servers, and network devices.
 Agent-based Windows servers can be configured with a primary and secondary management server to redirect agent communications should a management server fail.

 The RMS Emulator can be moved to another management server as well should the management server hosting the RMS Emulator become unavailable.